-- FP1.1 Fitness to Practise regulations apply to Nursing, Midwifery and Veterinary Nursing programmes.
 Students on these programmes are required at all times to demonstrate that they are trustworthy, of good character and in good health, in order that the University can affirm that they are fit to practice.

-The primary role of the nursing and midwifery regulator, the Nursing and Midwifery Council, is to ensure that registered nurses and midwives do not represent a risk to the safety of the public; this role is delegated to Approved Education Institutions for student nurses and midwives. - FP1.2 The Fitness to Practise procedure provides a fair and effective process for considering cases where there is "cause for concern" about a student's suitability for professional education and training, that is, their 'fitness to practise'.
+The primary role of the, the Nursing and Midwifery Council, Health and Care Professions Council (regulatory body for Occupational Therapy and Physiotherapy), the Scottish Social Services Council (regulatory body for Social Work) and General Teaching Council for Scotland is to ensure that these registered professionals do not represent a risk to the safety of the public; this role is delegated to Approved Education Institutions.

+- FP1.2 The Fitness to Practise procedure provides a fair and effective process for considering cases where there is "cause for concern" about a student's suitability for professional education and training, that is, their 'fitness to practise'.
 What constitutes cause for concern is defined by the School with reference to the relevant Professional, Statutory and Regulatory Body (PSRB) code of practice. - FP1.3The procedure will be invoked where students' behaviour gives cause for concern about their fitness to practise.
 Examples include behaviour that: - i) is deemed to be damaging or dangerous to service users, other students or course providers; - ii) creates unacceptable personal risk for the student or for others; - iii) brings the profession or the University into disrepute; - iv) is deemed to be detrimental to the safety, dignity, and wellbeing and personal and/or professional reputation of others; - v) causes serious concern for their own safety or that of others. - vi) is not commensurate with expectations of the student's relevant Professional Code.